awsdocs/amazon-ec2-user-guide/doc_source/monitoring-instances-status-check_sched.md

 ## Types of Scheduled Events<a name="types-of-scheduled-events"></a>

-Amazon EC2 supports the following types of scheduled events for your instances:
+Amazon EC2 supports the following types of events for your instances, where the event occurs at a scheduled time:
 + **Instance stop**: At the scheduled time, the instance is stopped\.
 When you start it again, it's migrated to a new host\.
 Applies only to instances backed by Amazon EBS\.
 + **Instance retirement**: At the scheduled time, the instance is stopped if it is backed by Amazon EBS, or terminated if it is backed by instance store\.
 + **Instance reboot**: At the scheduled time, the instance is rebooted\.